cylc/cylc-admin/docs/dec-workshop-agenda.md

 needed.
 Several of us are relatively expert on selected topics already and can start by walking the rest of us through it.
 Tentative decisions have already been made in a few areas (e.g. to use Vue.js for the GUI).
-We can consider coding and demo opportunities on any day, if time allows.
+We can consider coding and demoing at any point if time allows.

+Main discussion points are noted below; see [Cylc 8 Roadmap](cylc-8-roadmap) for more detail.

 ### Monday
 - __Morning__